rjrodger/gubu/README.md

-This is a schema validator in the tradition of [Joi](https://joi.dev) or any [JSON-Schema](https://json-schema.org/) validator, but with a much nicer developer experience!
+This is a schema validator in the tradition of [Joi](https://joi.dev) or any [JSON-Schema](https://json-schema.org/) validator, but with a much nicer developer experience.

 The big idea is that your schema looks (almost) exactly like your data.
-That's much easier to read and reason about.
+That makes your schema much easier to read and reason about.
 You could call it:

 > "Schema By Example"